List of Cyborg 009 characters: 00 Cyborgs

 Pyunma, the only member of the team with prior combat training, has mechanical lungs that allow him to survive indefinitely underwater as well as thrusters built into his feet that allow him to swim at great speeds.
 During Conclusion: GOD'S WAR, 001 unlocks 008's latent psychic abilities and grants him the power of hydrokinesis.
 Pyunma is also the primary pilot of the Dolphin, the team's flying battleship.

-Pyunma is originally from an undisclosed part of Africa, mentioned to be Kenya in one continuity.
+Pyunma is originally from Kenya.
 Originally, Pyunma was to have been made a slave along with the people of his tribe, but he escaped from his chains and ran off.
 Cornered by the slave drivers, all seemed lost until the slave drivers were shot dead by Black Ghost agents from out of nowhere.
 Holding Pyunma at gunpoint, they led him to their plane so he could be taken to the cybernetics laboratory.
-In the 2001 series, Pyunma was a guerilla fighter from the African nation of Muamba who fought against the tyrant ruling his land along with his friends Kabore and Mamado.
+In the 2001 series, Pyunma was a guerilla fighter from the fictional African nation of Muamba who fought against the tyrant ruling his land along with his friends Kabore and Mamado.
 During one battle, he was caught in the crossfire and was taken by Black Ghost in the chaos.
 Pyunma is a serious fighter and decision-maker when the situation demands it.
 His talents include guerrilla-style land maneuvers plus undersea recon and demolition.
 Near the end of the 2001 series, Pyunma is grievously injured in battle.
 Dr. Gilmore, out of a misguided desire to make Pyunma stronger, rebuilds him with silver-scaled fishlike skin, which dramatically decreases his water resistance and allows him to swim even faster than before.
 Pyunma is initially horrified by his new appearance, believing he has lost his humanity, but after a talk with 004 he accepts it and even gives his new parts an effective and ingenious use in a fight.
 In the original 1960s and 1970s incarnations, Pyuma's body design was inspired in the darky iconography of older American cartoons.
 This is in contrast to the seriousness of the character's no-nonsense, battle-trained personality.
 In the 80s movie Chou Ginga Densetsu, Pyunma was redesigned as less caricatured and more naturalistic; this same revamped design was updated for the 2001 series.